 2. As I said above, I used to do most all my writing in the dark, early morning hours.
 I started writing that early when my kids were young because it was the only time of day when I wasn’t needed for something.
-When my baby (she’s almost 7 now) went off to “big school” with her big sister, my time opened up tremendously.
-These days, I try to get my writing in during the 8:30-12:30 window, though I don’t usually write that entire time.
-If I can get 2-3 hours of solid writing in, it’s a good day.
+When my baby (she’s no longer a baby) went off to “big school” with her big sister, my time opened up tremendously.
+These days, I try to get my writing in during the 9:00am-12:00pm window, though I don’t always write the entire time, and some days, it just doesn’t happen.
 As strange as it sounds, I often think back fondly on those dark, early morning hours.
 I think I was my most productive then.
-(That doesn’t, however, mean I’m itching to go back to the 4:45 alarm.

-3. I may have mentioned this in a blog post, but it bears repeating.
-I have an unhealthy fear of and distaste for roaches.
+3. I have an unhealthy fear of and distaste for roaches.
 There.
 Enough said about that.

-5. While I’ve been told that I look to be anywhere from 25 to “in your 30s,” my youngest daughter seems to think I could pass for much, much older.
-While kneeling in front of her to brush her teeth, she said something funny and I raised my eyebrows.
+5. While I’ve been told that I look to be anywhere from 25 to “around 40,” my youngest daughter seems to think I could pass for much, much older.
+While kneeling in front of her recently, she said something funny and I raised my eyebrows.
 She burst out laughing, pointed to my forehead, and said, “You look just like a grandma!”
 Then she said, “Do it again!” to which I sweetly said, “Thanks but no thanks.”
 She pulls this “Grandma” stuff a little too often for my taste.

 6. My family harbors a bordering-on-unhealthy obsession with Cheez-its.
 At first it was just me, my mom, and my brother, but we’ve spread the love to my husband and my brother’s wife.
 Obviously our kids love them too.
 We don’t go on any trip out of town (especially to the beach) without a box or two.
 Bonus points for Reduced Fat.
 NOT because of the reduced fat, but because they are crispier.
 It’s a fact.

 8. My parents probably should have named me Laura.
-If I had a dollar for every time someone has responded to one of my emails with a, “Hi Laura,” my children’s college fund would be fully funded.
-Almost.
-I’m serious though.
+If I had a dollar for every time someone has responded to one of my emails with a, “Hi Laura,” my children’s college fund might be fully funded.
 When they direct their emails to this mystery Laura, it’s always in response to an email I sent where I very clearly signed off as Lauren.
 Or I’m at a book event, and my name is clearly shown on the front of the book, but I’m introduced to a crowd as Laura.
 I’m convinced there’s something about the human eye or brain that likes Laura better and automatically changes Lauren to Laura.
-It’s so incredibly common though that I tell my husband every time it happens.
 In fact, if you are perusing this site and think I sound like a neat gal and decide you want to comment or send me an email, doublecheck, because chances are you’ve directed your message to Laura, my alter ego.
 (I’m sure she’s nice, but she’s just not me.)

-9. I’m a terrible scrambled egg-maker.
+9. I’m not a very good scrambled egg-maker.
 I know, I know–how hard is it to make scrambled eggs, right?
 But trust me.
 If you’re up against my husband, who is a really great maker of scrambled eggs, you’ll know you’re not very good.
 When we have breakfast for dinner, he’s the egg maker, I’m the pancake maker.
 (I burn bacon too.)

 10. And now the best part.
 These are the books that stand out in my mind as my all-time favorites.
 Really good ones come along here and there and move up in the list, but these are tried and true, ones I never hesitate to recommend, ones I go back to again and again.